Your Software PM Mentor

 I suggest stating only the outstanding defects that stakeholders may see in the interim deliverables.
 Just to control their expectations.
 Do it in the executive summary.

-The weekly status report is not the place for defects report.
+The weekly status report is not the place for the defects report.
 So, either have a separate report for that or describe all the known defects in a release note related to the deliverable.

 What was done

 It seems like an easy task.
-You can copy entries from task tracker and just put them here.
+You can copy entries from the task tracker and just put them here.
 Add percent done if needed.

 That is not something that can help stakeholders.
 They do not really want to control your progress as well.

-Most of all they are interested to find out that the team works on the right tasks and towards the required goals.
+Most of all, they are interested to find out that the team works on the right tasks and towards the required goals.

 How can you do that?